 On top of cherry blossoms, March is also the start of firefly watching season in small villages between Chiayi and Alishan, like Fenqihu and Ruili.

-This is an EXTREMELY busy time to visit Alishan, and all the hotels sell out weeks or months in advance.
+This is an very busy time to visit Alishan, and all the hotels sell out weeks or months in advance.
 I strongly recommend you book your Shizhuo or Alishan bus tickets online to guarantee a seat.
 The bus times are here.
-Find more info in my Alishan guide.
+Also read about how I managed to get Alishan Forest Railway tickets (which are even higher demand) at this time.

 March is the last month that you can see flocks of Taiwanese Purple Crow butterflies at Maolin National Scenic Area in Kaohsiung and Pingtung.